Calyptra (moth): Description

 Palpi porrect (extending forward), where the second joint and third joint fringed below with very long hair.
 The frontal tuft is large, with the metathorax having only very slight tufts.
 The abdomen features coarse hair on the dorsum; the tibia is spineless, but slightly hairy.
 The forewings have slightly arched costa.
 The apex is acute, with the outer margin excurved at vein 3.
 The inner margin is lobed near the base and at the outer angle.
 The larvae of the Calyptra moth have three pairs of abdominal prolegs.

 Habitat

 The Calyptra moth has been observed as changing its habitat in recent years; the species Calyptra thalictri was originally native to Malaysia, the Urals and southern Europe, but has been found in northern Europe.
 In 2000, they were observed in Finland and in 2008 they were seen further west in Sweden.
 The Swedish observation was in Skutskär, north of the capital of Stockholm, whilst the sightings in Finland have been more numerous.
 It is found in southern Finland, in particular in the south east.

+Calyptra typically inhabits wetlands, such as ponds or lakes.
+They are deft fliers, usually active at night when searching for food.

 The moth Calyptra thalictri has been seen to be associated with the plant meadow-rue.